BLOG

 Where to purchase fencing for goats

-My two favorite retails for goat and sheep fencing supplies are Premier 1 Supplies and Gallagher.
+My two favorite retailers for goat and sheep fencing supplies are Premier 1 Supplies and Gallagher.

 We’ve been using Gallagher products from the very start with our energizers and portable fencing.
 I’m proud to be a Gallagher partner and also share with you a 10% discount code – CYLON – on your entire order on the Gallagher NA website, for orders in the U.S. and Canada (affiliate link).